dxguard21/Administrator-Control-Panel/README.md

 Then go through the send.php section and modify the message as per your wishes.

 <i>To get page editing to work:</i>
+Copy and paste section one of the editing part in the code.php file to the top of the page you wish the edits to show.
+Then copy and paste section two to where you want the text to be displayed.

+NOTE: Seeing I cannot see your page structures and which pages you have if you want to change fields or add more pages to edit there are a few steps to take.
+This is what to do:

+1. Copy and paste the home folder in the edits folder.
+Change it to the page name.
+Them open the new folder and open index.php find and replace every word that has homepage to the name of your new page.
+Then change the title from Edit Home Page to Edit {Your Page Name} Page.
+2. Then open the index.php file in the edit folder.
+2.
 COMMING SOON!

 NOTE: I am continually changing things on this repo.
 When I feel a release is in order I will release a new version in the releases.
 Otherwise the master branch is always changing and if you download it as a .zip file I do not guarantee it to work as intended.
 So do so at your own risk.